top of page

 But they rarely ask:

-“How much energy is being spent on defence rather than repair?”
+• “How much energy is being spent on defense rather than repair?”

 Without these questions, clinicians can overlook the root cause of persistent symptoms — especially when scans look normal and biomechanics don’t fully explain the pattern.